To the Members

 Your Company has on a continuous basis endeavored to increase awareness among itsstakeholders and in the market place about the Company's strategy new developments andfinancial performance as per rules laid down by the Regulatory Authorities like SEBI etc.

-Disclosures pertaining to remuneration and other details as required under Section197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is annexed as Annexure "K" and "L"to this report.
+Disclosures pertaining to remuneration and other details as required under Section197(12) of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is annexed as Annexure "J" to this Report.

-1. No significant or material orders were passed by any Regulator or Court or Tribunalwhich can have an impact on the going concern status and the Company's operations infuture.
-The Hon'ble High Court Bombay vide its Order dated October 30 2015 approved thescheme of amalgamation of IDL Speciality Chemicals Limited (a wholly owned subsidiary ofthe Company) with the Company.
+1) No significantor material orders were passed by any Regulator or Court or Tribunalwhich can have an impact on the going concern status and the Company's operations infuture.

 Your Board of Directors takes this opportunity to thank the Company's employeescustomers vendors business partners members and bankers for the faith reposed in theCompany and also to thank various regulatory authorities and agencies for their supportand looks forward to their continued encouragement.